nikita-jaya/gradebook/README.md

 An R package to make course grade calculations easy, fast, and most importantly, correct.
-Course grades are produced from a data frame of assignment grades along with a grading policy file that specifies how they should be weighted when combined into a final grade.
+Course grades are produced from a data frame of assignment grades along with a grading policy file that allows for accurate and systematic computations of the final course letter grades.

 ### Statement of Need